 Claudia Moseley: MA in Environmental Anthropology, Kent University.
 BA (Hons) Fine Art & Textiles, Goldsmiths College.
 Claudia targets the emergence of new perceptions through immersive experience.
 She derives her approach through exploring mediums that probe the direct and intuitive apprehension of environment.

-Edward Shuster: PhD by Practice (Farjam Scholarship), Princes School of Traditional Arts.
+Edward Shuster: PhD candidate (Farjam Scholarship), Princes School of Traditional Arts.
 MA Philosophy, Exeter University.
 BA (Hons) Philosophy, SOAS.
-Edward’s process is a fluctuation between creative praxis and philosophical thought, an experimental method that often involves mapping this territory between ideas and (dis)embodiment.
+Edward’s experimental method unites philosophy and praxis to influence correspondences between nature and psyche.

 Their work has attracted patronage from Tim Burton, Helena Bonham Carter and Director of the former RIBA Trust Charles Knevitt.

 Together they run the multi-disciplinary research and development studio, Invisible Works.

 I. Aerial Arena.
 Wood, steel and ETFE.
 Sound & light saturation within an environment based on a shelf mushroom (in collaboration with Jerry Tate Architects).

 II.
 Aerial Arena II.
 Steel and ETFE.
 Pavilion suspending audience in a 360-degree sound/light environment.